clbarrell/growth/README.md

 - move Goal's questions to it's own page
 - Make checkin count 0 for days without checkins
 - created users page
+- install a login / logout method - cancancan, devise, clearance
+- change the 'checkins 1' to just a label that gets added to Goals